10. Feb. 2026

 Learn more about course curricula and content levels.

-Claudia Blaas-Schenner (VSC Research Center, Vienna University of Technology and EuroCC-Austria),
+Claudia Blaas-Schenner (ASC Research Center, TU Wien and EuroCC-Austria),

 Georg Hager (NHR@FAU, University of Erlangen-Nuremberg),